olegtaranenko/nanobuffer/README.md

 #### `pop()`

 Removes the last element from an array and returns it.
 If the buffer is empty just returns undefined.
+Note, for a minor optimization, the method eliminates popped object from the buffer.

 ```js
 const buffer = new NanoBuffer;